-CRS 18-12-108 is the Colorado statute that prohibits possession of a weapon by a previous offender, commonly referred to as POWPO.
+CRS 18-12-108 is the Colorado statute that prohibits possession of a weapon by a previous offender, commonly abbreviated as POWPO.
 This offense occurs when a convicted felon knowingly possesses, uses or carries a firearm or other weapon.

 Specifically, the law applies if the person has been convicted of

 - a felony offense listed under CRS 24-4.1-302(1),

 - a juvenile act that would constitute one of the above if committed by an adult.